-In the fifties, art was not considered as a professional choice but as leisure.
-However, at that time, I had the feeling I did love art.
+In the 50s-60s, art was not referenced as a profession but as a leisure activity.
+Yet, I had the feeling that I loved art.

 After completing my CEP (school leaving certificate) it was time to decide what to do with my life ?
 I received no guidance in my career choice, I had to learn a trade.
 Why not a manual trade as a founder, specialising in cast iron, steel ?
 I should have chosen bronze !

 I passed my CAP (vocational training certificate) and studied for a further year so as to specialise in casting.
 After leaving school, I headed to the foundry.
 Later, after a year of military service there was no question for me of returning to the hell of the foundry.

 What was the alternative ?

 Computing was taking off!!
 I spent 38 years working in this sector before retiring.

 Free at last to use my time as I wished!
 I wanted to find an activity I enjoyed, that made me want to express myself.
 Art was the perfect solution, but which art ?

 I looked for an art school near where I lived.
 I signed up for a course in sculpture and I realised that I was going to have to insist.